maartene/DCJam2025/docs/BACKLOG.md

     - ✅ Have different damage amount

 - Magic enemies should
-    - 🚧 Be able to attack more than one party member at a time (i.e. AoE)
+    - ✅ Be able to attack more than one party member at a time (i.e. AoE)

-- Enemies as sprites
+        - ✅ All party members
-    - ✅ Show a static sprite
+        - Based on initial target

-    - Should show where sprite is looking (probably requires approval testing)
+- 🚧 Enemies should move until they are in range of party

 - Enemies as models
     - ✅ Show a 3D model